 - Clever Files Disk Drill

 Compatible with internal and external storage, physical media, and even cameras, is considered by many to be the best data recovery tool available today.
-It can recover lost partitions and data from encrypted drives, clone entire disks, and even create a system startup disc in case your system fails to boot.
+It can recover lost partitions and data from encrypted drives, clone entire disks, and even create a system startup disc if your system fails to boot.

 Stellar Data Recovery might not be the cheapest option available, but it’s your best shot at recovering anything from just about any storage device.